potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 #### Incremental Drawing

 So far, we've just completely redrawn our element on every change.
-While that's the most straightforward solution, it's not at all scalable.
+While that's the most straightforward solution, many times it is too slow.
 So let's change it to do incremental updates to the DOM.

 First we change our constructor to return a series of streams that contain